nickcarva/future-space-rest-api/README.md

 ## 🚀 Getting started

-Copy `.env-sample` to `.env` and fill the environment variables based your data to access the pg database and the API.

 To clone and run the application, you will need to have [Git](https://git-scm.com), [Node.js](https://nodejs.org) + [Yarn](https://yarnpkg.com), [PostgreSQL](https://www.postgresql.org/download/) (with a pre created database named future-space) installed on your machine.
 With all programs installed, run the following command lines:

 ```bash